History of medieval Arabic and Western European domes: Bahri dynasty

+Examples of brick pendentives of the Syrian type, which act structurally as squinches, were used at the so-called mausoleum of Al-Minūfī in the Southern Cemetery of Cairo (early 14th century), which also featured a lantern at the top of the dome, and the mausoleum of Küčük at Aqsunqur Mosque (1346–1347).
+The domes of the tomb of Qūṣūn (1336) and the tomb of Khawand Ṭulbāy (1364) have transitional zones that create 16-sided and eight-sided bases, respectively.
+The dome of the tomb of Āqbughā min ʿAbd al-Wāḥid (1340) in Egypt is supported on corner arches that are filled with muqarnas facets, similar to earlier examples in Iran and Turkey.

+Al-Nasir Muhammad reportedly ordered all royal buildings to be built of stone in order to prevent fire.
 In the first half of the fourteenth century, stone blocks replaced bricks as the primary building material in the dome construction of Mamluk Egypt, with the brick domes being only 20 percent of those constructed around 1322.
-Over the course of 250 years, around 400 domes were built in Cairo to cover the tombs of Mamluk sultans and emirs.
 Although they kept roughly the same proportions, the shift from brick to stone is also associated with an increase in the average span and height of about 3 to 4 meters, and a decrease in the thickness of the domes.
 The stone domes are generally 8 to 10 meters in diameter and 7 to 11 meters high.
-The Mausoleum of Farag Ibn Barquq (1398–1411) is an exceptional case, with a dome 16 meters wide and 12.8 meters tall.
-The dome over the tomb of An-Nasir Hasan is 69 feet wide and dates to 1356.

-The stone domes are generally single shells except at the conical crown, where there is a gap between inner and outer layers filled with earth and rubble and which contains the bases of the metal spires.
-Double shelled domes are rare, but an example is that of Al-Sultanyya Madrasa from 1360.
 The domes were constructed in circular rings, with the sizes decreasing towards the top of the dome and, because of this, it is possible that elaborate centering may not have been needed.
 Collapsed remains of some domes has revealed a layer of brick beneath the external stone, which could have supported and aligned the heavier stone during construction.
-Although the earliest stone domes do not have them, horizontal connections between the ashlar stone blocks were introduced in the fourteenth century, such as those made of teak wood in a dovetail shape used in the Mausoleum of Farag Ibn Barquq.
-Dome profiles were varied, with "keel-shaped", bulbous, ogee, stilted domes, and others being used.
-On the drum, angles were chamfered, or sometimes stepped, externally and triple windows used in a tri-lobed arrangement on the faces.
+Although the earliest stone domes do not have them, horizontal connections between the ashlar stone blocks were introduced in the 14th century, such as those made of teak wood in a dovetail shape used in the Mausoleum of Farag Ibn Barquq.
+The stone domes were generally single shells except at the conical crown, where there is a gap between inner and outer layers filled with earth and rubble and which contains the bases of the metal spires.

-Decoration for these first stone domes was initially the same external ribbing as earlier brick domes, and such brick domes would continue to be built throughout the Mamluk period, but more elaborate patterns of carving were introduced through the beginning of the sixteenth century.
-Early stones domes were plastered externally when not cut precisely enough, but improvements in technique over time would make this unnecessary.
-Spiral ribs were developed in the 1370s and zigzag patterns were common both by the end of the fourteenth century and again at the end of the fifteenth century.
-In the fifteenth century, interlaced star and floral designs were used in a tiled pattern.
-The uniqueness of a pattern on a mausoleum dome helped to associate that dome with the individual buried there.